jamlamb1959/UP2/README.md

 internet.

 # Build
-This packages uses platformio(pio) so The Jenkins file assumes it is installed.
+This packages uses platformio(pio).
+Using github.com build runner that assumes the runner is running in the local environment(look at makefile.yml for details.)